facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 Managing Your Finances

-Spring is an ideal time to clean up your finances, clear out the clutter, and get a fresh start.
+PCS season will be upon us soon so now is an ideal time to clean up your finances, clear out the clutter, and get a fresh start.
 Maybe you have more money left over at the end of the month and could use a budget tweak.
-Perhaps you have too many expenses in automatic, or it’s time to apply the brakes to your credit card spending.
+Perhaps you have too many automatically recurring expenses, or it’s time to apply the brakes to your credit card spending.
 Whatever the reason may be, consider the following seven suggestions to get a better handle on your finances this spring season.

 1. Clean Up Your Spending